Closing The Sale: The Impact Of Decision Fatigue

 Something consultants know well ...

-I recently had a breakfast networking conversation with Natalie Pewsey (virtual PA to many consultants), about a common, frustrating phenomenon called decision fatigue ...
+I recently had a really interesting breakfast conversation about a common, frustrating phenomenon called decision fatigue ...

 When someone you're supposed to meet with is hiding from you, then they've got decision fatigue!